 Cathedral of the Madeleine

-Historic Downtown Salt Lake City features a warmth, unlike any other.
-While modern progress has changed the cityscape dramatically through the decades, Salt Lake has a stronghold on the past.
+The historic Salt Lake City Downtown features a warmth, unlike any other.
+While modern progress has changed the cityscape dramatically through the decades, Salt Lake has a stronghold in the past.
 Timeless architectural treasures are meticulously preserved and it ties the past and future together seamlessly.

 The highest-priced neighborhoods are those that reflect Utah’s pioneer heritage through well-preserved period homes – many more than a century old.
 The Avenues, Sugarhouse, Harvard-Yale, Ninth & Ninth, 15th & 15th and Liberty Park are just a few examples.
 I was recently named Salt Lake City’s #1 Realtor by PropertySpark.com.
 I have been in the real estate business for more than 30 years here.
 I can tell you the charm and histories of these Wasatch Front neighborhoods are in high demand.